pkdone/mongo-mangler/README.md

 db.dummycollection.aggregate(pipeline)
 ```

-Note, if you have saved to a file your pipeline variable containing the aggregation pipeline code, you can load the file's pipeline into the interactive shell with a command similar to: `load("examples/pipeline_example_fake_payments.js")` before running `aggregate(pipeline)`.
+Note, if you have saved to a file your pipeline variable containing the aggregation pipeline code (e.g. saved to to `my_test_pipeline.js` in the project's root folder), you can load the file's pipeline into the interactive shell with a command similar to: `load("my_test_pipeline.js")` before running `aggregate(pipeline)`.

 ### Testing Your Custom Pipeline With A MongoDB Shell Script